Dener3D/react-covid-cases/README.md

 # Covid Cases by Country

-An application for showing covid cases filtered by countries
+An application developed using React.JS for showing covid cases filtered by countries

 link for the project: https://react-covid-cases.netlify.app/